smcnary/mcnary_technical_backend/README.md

-# McNary Technical Backend
+# CounselRank.legal

-A Symfony-based backend API with a separate React frontend, providing a professional legal services platform with lead capture, case studies, and FAQ management.
+CounselRank.legal is a comprehensive legal services platform built with Symfony backend API and React frontend, providing professional legal services with lead capture, case studies, and FAQ management.
+Our platform connects clients with experienced attorneys and legal resources.

 ## 🚀 Features